 Local health departments (LHDs) promote quit services at the community level and offer local programs to assist pregnant and teen smokers with quitting.
 In addition, the TPCP partners with healthcare providers and healthcare organizations such as the Association for Utah Community Health (AUCH) and Medicaid to improve access to quit services, counseling, and medications for populations with higher tobacco use rates.

 Beginning in April of 2016, PRAMS began asking about the use of e-cigarettes and hookah, before and during pregnancy.
 These questions are in addition to questions regarding cigarette smoking.
-In 2016, the percentage of women reporting use of e-cigarettes during the third trimester was 2.1.
+PRAMS data from 2018 show 18.7% of the women who smoked e-cigarettes in the past two years, said they smoked e-cigarettes in the third trimester.

 Additional information on smoking cessation, resources, and helpful website links can be found online at the March of Dimes website [http://www.marchofdimes.com] by clicking on ''Health Topics --> Pregnancy --> Is it safe? --> smoking during pregnancy.''[[br]]